$3,500 - $6,500

-Rather than enduring a long and often uncomfortable wait for treatment, you can be seen at a time and place that suits you.
-More importantly, we can help get you back on your feet that much quicker.
+Rather than enduring a long and uncomfortable wait for treatment, you can be seen at a convenient time and location, and with your choice of medical provider.
+More importantly, we can help you get back on your feet that much quicker.

 It helps in other ways too.
 For example: if your child needed treatment and you had to temporarily stop work to look after them, having private health insurance may quickly give you access to treatment.
 That way, you can be back to work sooner than may otherwise be possible, once your child recovers.

 Depending on the cover chosen, having private health insurance means you can get access to specialist consultations, diagnostic procedures or scans.
 If and when you need treatment, your insurance will take care of the often significant costs associated with hospitalisation and surgery.